Q-Learning in Regularized Mean-field Games: Introduction

 In misspecified control models, greedy algorithms often results in policies that are far from optimal.
-Making use of regularization provides a way to overcome this problem.
-Most recent reinforcement algorithms also use regularization to increase exploration and robustness, and this regularization is generally established via entropy or relative entropy.
+Our approach of making use of regularization also provides a way to overcome this problem.
+Most recent reinforcement algorithms use regularization to increase exploration and robustness, and the regularization is generally established via entropy or relative entropy.
 We refer the reader to \cite{GeScPi19} for an exhaustive review of the literature on regularized Markov decision processes (MDPs) and \cite{NeJoGo17} for a general framework on entropy-regularized MDPs.
 In this paper, we introduce regularized mean-field games, analogous to regularized MDPs.
 Our research seems to be the first one studying this problem.
 We propose a learning algorithm to compute an equilibrium solution for discrete-time regularized mean-field games under the discounted reward optimality criterion.
-A regularization term is added to the one-stage reward function in this game model.
-This makes the algorithm more robust because one can establish the Lipschitz sensitivity of the optimal policy to the system components, which is in general needed in robustness analysis \cite[Remark 4.3]{KaYu20},\cite[Theorem 4.1]{KaYu19}, using duality between strong convexity and smoothness.
-Moreover, as explained above, due to the regularization term, an error analysis of the learning algorithm can be established under quite mild assumptions as opposed to the unregularized case.
+A regularization term is added to the one-stage reward function in this game model, making the algorithm more robust since one can establish the Lipschitz sensitivity of the optimal policy to the system components using duality between strong convexity and smoothness, which is a common necessity in robustness analysis \cite[Remark 4.3]{KaYu20},\cite[Theorem 4.1]{KaYu19}.
+As mentioned above, regularization additionally provides an error analysis of the learning algorithm that is established under quite milder assumptions compared to the unregularized case.
 Therefore, this work covers a wider range of systems in practice.

 The paper is set out as follows.
 In Section~\ref{mfgs}, we introduce classical and regularized mean-field games as well as finite-agent game, and define the classical and regularized mean-field equilibria.
 In Section~\ref{known-model}, we define mean-field equilibrium operator and show that the mean-field equilibrium operator is contractive.
 In Section~\ref{unknown-model}, we establish a Q-learning algorithm to compute approximate regularized-mean-field equilibrium and prove its convergence.
+In Section~\ref{num_ex}, we provide a numerical example to illustrate the effectiveness of the learning algorithm.
 Section~\ref{conc} concludes the paper.